GoogleCloudPlatform/mlops-on-gcp/environments_setup/mlops-composer-mlflow/README.md

 The `install.sh` script has default parameters for `DEPLOYMENT_NAME`, `REGION` and `ZONE`.
 You must provide `PROJECT_ID` and `SQL_PASSWORD`.

 Executing script takes around 30 minutes.

+Please, note:

-At the end of execution MLflow URL will be printed to console after the 'MLflow UI can be accessed at the below URI' message.
+1. At the end of process, MLflow URL will be printed to console after the 'MLflow UI can be accessed at the below URI:' message.
+2. MLFLOW_TRACKING_EXTERNAL_URI variable will be set to MLflow URL in Cloud Shell.
+3. MLFLOW_TRACKING_EXTERNAL_URI will be available in Notebook Terminal as well.

 ## Creating AI Platform Notebooks Instance